appelmar/scidb4gdal/README.md

 The driver offers support for reading and writing SciDB arrays.
 Update access to existing arrays is currently not implemented but planned for future releases.

 ## News
+- (2015-08-27)
+	- Support for empty SciDB cells (will be filled with NoData value) added
+	- Fixed dimension mismatch between GDAL and SciDB
+	- General GDAL metadata (e.g. color interpretation, no data, offset, and scaling values for bands) can be stored in SciDB's system catalog
 - (2015-06-23)
 	- Automated builds added, build/prepare_platform.sh might also help you to automatically build GDAL from source including this scidb driver
 - (2015-04-02)